CodeGrades/codegrades.github.io/src/2020/mentors/index.rst

 and critique on projects and pair programming tasks presented as part of the grading process.

-Code mentors are paid for their time in fulfilling this role.
+Code mentors are paid for their time fulfilling this role.
 Candidates pay to take a grade, part of which goes to the mentor with the rest going to CodeGrades for two purposes: to pay for running CodeGrades and as a pool of money to support FLOSS projects, communities and infrastructure.

-Code mentors may also be involved in fostering learning and study groups in the wider community and will also be an invited to take part in writing / revising the CodeGrades syllabus.
+Code mentors may also be involved in fostering learning and study groups in the wider community and will also be invited to take part in writing / revising the CodeGrades syllabus.
 Again, CodeGrades will financially support such endeavours (under the "supporting FLOSS" banner).

-To be very clear, in addition to the educational aims of CodeGrades, another important aim is to become financially sustainable to be able to support and grow FLOSS projects.
+To be very clear, in addition to the educational aims of CodeGrades, another important aim is to become financially sustainable to be able to support and grow FLOSS projects and invest in individuals who both mentor and contribute to the community.

 Who?
 ----

-Code mentors are professional software developers with current industry knowledge and who demonstrate technical expertise, pedagogical skill and supportive professionalism (the core skills needed to fulfil the role of an effective code mentor).
+Code mentors are professional software developers with current industry knowledge and who demonstrate technical expertise, pedagogical skill and supportive professionalism.
 CodeGrades will favour developers who actively contribute to free / open source projects.

-Becoming a code mentor should be viewed as a special achievement, something to put on a CV and which folks may aspire to as a career aim.
+Becoming a code mentor should be viewed as a special achievement, something to put on a CV and which folks may aspire to as a career goal.

 Furthermore, should the CodeGrades experiment succeed, becoming a code mentor also means joining a professional support network of other folks who share a